zju-vipa/KamalEngine/README.md

 ## Transferability Graph

-This is an example for deep model transferability on 300 different classification models. see [examples/transferability](examples/transferability) for more details.
+This is an example for deep model transferability on 300 classification models. see [examples/transferability](examples/transferability) for more details.

 <img src="docs/imgs/transgraph.png" width ="100%" alt="icon"/>